-15 The Secretary of Homeland Security shall ensure 16 that every United States Border Patrol agent is issued high-quality body armor that is appropriate for the climate 17 and risks faced by the individual officer.
-Each officer shall 18 be allowed to select from among a variety of approved 19 20 brands and styles.
-Officers shall be strongly encouraged, but not mandated, to wear such body armor whenever 21 22 practicable.
-All body armor shall be replaced at least every 5 years.
-23 with weapons that are reliable and effective to protect themselves, their fellow officers, and innocent third parties from the threats posed by armed criminals.
-In addition, the Secretary shall ensure that the Department's policies allow all such officers to carry weapons that are suited to the potential threats that they face.
+- 15 The Secretary of Homeland Security shall ensure - 16 that every United States Border Patrol agent is issued - 17 high-quality body armor that is appropriate for the climate - 18 and risks faced by the individual officer.
+Each officer shall - 19 be allowed to select from among a variety of approved - 20 brands and styles.
+Officers shall be strongly encouraged, - 21 but not mandated, to wear such body armor whenever - 22 practicable.
+All body armor shall be replaced at least every - 23 5 years.